thiagocapuano/waves-documentation/en/blockchain/account-data-storage.md

 The maximum size of a single record is 32 kilobytes.

-The number of records that can be added to an account data storage within one transaction is limited: for a data transaction, it is 100.
+In a single data transaction, you can add up to 100 records to the account data storage.

+## Deleting records

+A record cannot be deleted from an account data storage, it can only be edited.

 ## Editing records

-The `key` and `value` fields of a record can be overwritten; the `key` field of a record cannot be overwritten.
+The values of a `type` and a `value` fields of a record can be overwritten.

-## Deleting records

-> A record from an account data storage cannot be deleted
+The value of a `key` field cannot be changed.